 Assignments are created in Content Areas, but can also be added to Learning Modules, Lesson Plans, and folders.
 Any instructions and file attachments that students need to complete the assignment are provided at the time of creation.
 You can deliver assignments to each student individually or as collaborative work for groups of students.

 As assignments are created, you will work in Edit Mode ON.
 Edit Mode ON allows you to view all of the instructor functions.
-In this workshop, the phrase “in Edit Mode” refers to Edit Mode being ON.

 The easiest way to collect assignments, papers, or files from your students is to create an Assignment in Blackboard.